abinavseelan/js-for-newbies-2/1-RecapOfSession1.md

 console.log(5 != 10); // This will print true
 ```

-What is the difference between equal-to and strictly-equal-to? 🤔
+What is the difference between equal-to and strictly-equal-to, you ask? 🤔

 The `==` operator checks only the value being equated, while `===` checks both the value and the data types on either side of the operator (more on data types in Session 2).